 Publications, Broadcasting, Journalists (1/3)

-Contributor: Iowa State University, Special Collections
+Contributors: Iowa State University Library, Special Collections

 The Iowa Agricultural College newspaper "The Aurora" was published monthly by the students for the four literary societies on campus (The Philomathean (1868); The Bachelor (1870); the Cliolians (1870) and the Crescent (1870)).
 The cost of a year's subscription was $1.00 and a single issue cost $.15.
 The Aurora contains essays, reviews, and musings relating to culture, reading, and science, as well as local notes relating to alumni, the campus, and student activities and life.
 Representative issues in this collection are from the years 1874-1893.